TylerJang27/CardGame_cs308/doc/API_CHANGES.md

 4/8/2020:
 * MC - Added the peek, peekBottom, and peekCardAtIndex methods to IDeck
 * MC - Added donor methods to IMove, and renamed "dragged" to "mover" to match controller terminology
+* MC - Added addCell and isEmpty method in ICell
+* MC - Added addDeck method in IDeck